regenerativeag/regenerativeag.github.io/docs/community-guide/roles.md

 Those who are inactive...

 - Can only see `#welcome`, `#announcements`, and a special empty room called `#quiet-garden`
-- Can become a Visitor again by reacting to the post in `#quiet-garden`
+- Can become a Visitor again by reacting with a 👍 to the post in `#quiet-garden`

 ### Inactive Member (_proposed_)